floooh/floooh.github.io/_posts/2024-11-04-sokol-fall-2024-update.md

   now requires explicit binding annotations via `layout(binding=N)`, where `N` directly maps to bindslot indices in the sokol-gfx resource binding API.
-- The concept of 'shader stages' mostly disappears from the sokol-gfx API, shader stages are now only a minor detail in the shader interface reflection information in the `sg_shader_desc` struct passed into the `sg_make_shader()` function.
+- The concept of 'shader stages' mostly disappears from the sokol-gfx API, shader stages are now only a minor detail of the shader interface reflection information in the `sg_shader_desc` struct passed into the `sg_make_shader()` function.
 - When *not* using sokol-shdc there's now an explicit mapping from sokol-gfx bindslots